joemooney/rust-uml-sm/README.md

 ## Building the associated Book

 Along with documentation as part of the source code, there is a markdown book in this repo.
+This book is generated using the handy mdbook crate, and published on github.io.

 - Build/View the book locally: ```mdbook build --open```
 - Rebuild/View loop: ```mdbook watch --open```